DavidCEllis/ducktools-lazyimporter/README.md

 `asname` or `asnames` must be either the identifier or a list of identifiers (respectively) to use to store attributes.
 This can be an attribute or a property.
-(ModuleImport internally is special cased to not require an asname).

 `do_import` must be a method that takes 2 arguments `(self, globs=None)`, performs the import and returns a dictionary of the form `{asname: <object>, ...}` for all of